 Israeli politics functions largely the same way.
 The disaster at Meron in many ways reflects the sad state of Israeli governance, with sectoral fights around protecting and destroying a status quo that ultimately fails to appropriately serve collective interests.

 A decision had been made by a Netanyahu-led government in 2011 to nationalize control of the festival.
 Ultimately, Israel’s Supreme Court canceled the government ruling and has refused to rule on the issue since then, leaving a dangerous status quo in place.

-Public Security Minister Amir Ohana suggested that he would take upon himself responsibility for the incident but said that “responsibility does not mean blame,” adding that “the disaster that happened this year could have happened any other year.”
+Public Security Minister Amir Ohana suggested that he would take the responsibility for the incident upon himself, but also said that “responsibility does not mean blame,” adding that “the disaster that happened this year could have happened any other year.”

 Northern District Commander Shimon Lavi similarly accepted responsibility for the disaster and vowed to cooperate fully with a formal inquiry into the disaster.

 COVID not to blame